Starting an MSP Business

 - Be personable and professional.
 Marketing is an art, and it takes time to learn, but being personable and professional is one of the basics.
 Introduce yourself to decision-makers at prospective client companies and let them know which services you offer while avoiding being overly pushy.

-For more tips on landing your first customers, see our article on the topic.
+For more tips on landing your first customers, see our article on the topic:

-Further reading MSP’s Guide on How to Get the First Clients
+Further reading How to Get MSP Clients

 Onboard Clients Successfully

 Finding clients is only half the battle.
 You also need to ensure that the onboarding process goes smoothly.
 When a client relationship is new, small missteps can lead customers to reconsider their decision to work with you.
 That’s why you should take extra care in ensuring that you integrate all of your new clients’ systems quickly and efficiently, train the customer’s employees effectively in working with you and your systems, and schedule routine check-ins to address any issues that arise during the onboarding process.

 For more onboarding tips, check out the following guide:

 Further reading MSP’s Client Onboarding Checklist